connectrpc/connect-go/README.md

 * [Buf Studio]: web UI for ad-hoc RPCs
 * [conformance]: Connect, gRPC, and gRPC-Web interoperability tests

-## Status: Stable
+## Status

-This module is stable.
-It supports:
+This module, `connectrpc.com/connect/v2`, is in beta.
+The `v2` module will be published on the `main` branch of the repository when released.

+## Support and versioning

+`connect-go` supports:

 * The two most recent major releases of Go (the same versions of Go that continue to [receive security patches][go-support-policy]).
 * [APIv2] of Protocol Buffers in Go (`google.golang.org/protobuf`).

-Within those parameters, `connect` follows semantic versioning.
-We will _not_ make breaking changes in the 1.x series of releases.
+Within those parameters, `connect-go` follows semantic versioning.

+Module `connectrpc.com/connect` is the `v1` module.
+It remains stable and supported indefinitely.
+The `v1` module lives on the `v1` branch.
+See the [v2 guide](docs/v2-guide.md) for an overview of what changed and why.

 ## Legal